fkasler/cuddlephish/README.md

 It's a play on Cuttlefish, a badass sea creature that can blend into its surroundings, Phishing, because it requires social engineering to perform the attack, and intentionally misspelled to be unique, playful, and silly.
 It makes me happy to think this funny tool name will be mentioned alongside critical-risk findings in pentest reports.

 ### Shoutouts
 While I came up with this technique and implementation independently, I have since learned that a couple other researchers beat me to the discovery.
 They each took an approach of using web-based VNC clients to achieve a similar outcome.
-It's an intuitive approach, and might be applicable to performing MitM attacks against other software, not just browsers (VPN-in-the-browser maybe?).
+It's an intuitive approach and might be applicable to performing MitM attacks against other software, not just browsers (VPN-in-the-browser maybe?).
 Definitely worth checking out:

 Franco Tommasi, Christian Catalano & Ivan Taurino https://link.springer.com/article/10.1007/s10207-021-00548-5